What Is a Miniature Garden Called — Types, Names, and How to Start One

 Zen Gardens — Miniature Landscapes for the Mind

-A traditional zen garden (karesansui) uses raked gravel or sand to represent water, with stones representing mountains or islands.
-There are no lush plants, no colorful flowers.
-The point is simplicity and contemplation.
-Desktop zen gardens are widely available for $15–$30 and make surprisingly effective stress-relief tools — the act of raking the sand is genuinely meditative.
+A traditional zen garden — karesansui — uses raked gravel or sand to represent water, with stones representing mountains or islands.
+No lush plants, no colorful flowers.
+The whole point is simplicity and contemplation.
+Desktop zen gardens run $15–$30 and make surprisingly effective stress-relief tools.
+The act of raking the sand is genuinely meditative — apparently even people who rolled their eyes at the concept end up doing it for twenty minutes without noticing.

-Larger outdoor zen gardens require more planning: choosing the right gravel (decomposed granite or pea gravel both work well), framing the space, and selecting meaningful stones.
-But you can start small on a windowsill and scale up when you catch the bug.
+Larger outdoor versions require more planning: choosing the right gravel (decomposed granite or pea gravel both work well), framing the space, selecting meaningful stones.
+But you can start on a windowsill and scale up whenever you catch the bug.

 How to Start Your First Miniature Garden This Weekend

-Inspired by the idea of having a tiny living world on my apartment windowsill, I built my first open terrarium on a Saturday afternoon for under $28.
-Here’s exactly how to do it — step by step, no fluff.
+Inspired by the idea of a tiny living world on my apartment windowsill, I built my first open terrarium on a Saturday afternoon — $28 total, about two hours including a trip to IKEA.
+Here’s exactly how to do it.

 What You’ll Need — Under $30